Pre-Marriage or Pre-Marital Counselling in Sydney

 Pre-Marriage Counselling (Pre-Marital Counselling) can help identify your differences and value conflicts, before marriage, and can provide couples with tools and processes to help overcome the inevitable issues and challenges of marriage when they do arise.

-It makes sense to strengthen communication skills, set goals, develop dispute resolution mechanisms and understand your similarities and differences before embarking on married life.
-These skills will help build a strong foundation for your marriage, and set you on the path for a happy future together.
+Communication skills and dispute resolution are among the top five factors that predict marital satisfaction (2), so it makes sense to strengthen these areas before embarking on married life.
+Sharpening these skills and understanding your similarities and differences will help build a strong foundation for your marriage, and set you on the path for a happy future together.

 Pre-marriage counselling has been shown to reduce the possibility of divorce , and psychologists and counsellors believe it can play an extremely positive role in building healthy, happy marriages.